petermichaux/maria/README.md

 Thanks to [James Ladd](http://jamesladdcode.com/) for encouraging me to start this project.
 Checkout his [Redline Smalltalk](http://www.redline.st/) if Smalltalk on the JVM seems like a good idea to you.

 Thanks to the [Buster.JS](http://busterjs.org/) development team for providing a great, automated testing tool.

+Thanks to the Git and GitHub teams for making it easy to collaborate with others on code projects.